-Ministry making push for education of children in custody
+Ministry making push for education of children

 LOCAL human rights groups have, for years, been bashing what they termed the uncaring attitude towards the education of children in State care, especially those who ran afoul of the law.

 The chorus of condemnation grew louder in November 2012 after a teenage girl, who was locked away in two maximum adult correctional institutions for a year after being deemed uncontrollable, complained that there was little regard to her education.

 The teenager told the Jamaica Observer last year that while locked up she and the other juvenile inmates were given little or no educational guidance and complained about the inhumane conditions inside the Fort Augusta prison and New Horizon Remand Centre.

 There is, however, good news for those concerned about the education of children in custody of the State.

 Education Minister Ronald Thwaites told this week's Jamaica Observer's Monday Exchange that his ministry has provided 25 teachers as well as resources to youth and culture and security ministries to educate children in care or custody of the State.

 "The offer has been taken up in part, but facilities, rules and regulations have stymied us from going further.
 It is to me an issue of great importance," Thwaites told Observer reporters and editors.